RetroPie/RetroPie-Docs/docs/PC.md

 see also forum post [here](http://blog.petrockblock.com/forums/topic/resource-dosbox-compatibility-list/)

+## DOS/32A extender
+check [here](https://github.com/dosbox-staging/dosbox-staging/wiki/DOS32A-compatibility-list) to get further information and what benefit it could bring (stability mostly).
+Also a compatibility list here as well as a guide on how to proceed.

 ## Troubleshooting

 If the keyboard input in DOSBox is not correct, you need to edit the DOSBox config file, dosbox-SVN.conf, which is located in the hidden folder, .dosbox, in your home folder.